 Why Don’t Microphones Output Line Level?

 The question begs to be asked.
-Why don’t microphone manufacturers build preamps within their microphones so their mics can output line level signal?
+Why don’t microphone manufacturers build preamps within their microphones so their mics can output line level signals?

 The simple answers are history and marketing.